 You may be at higher risk of developing other medical conditions if you have psoriasis or another autoimmune condition.
 One condition you may be at risk for is an infection caused by the Candida fungus.

-Psoriasis causes skin cells to turn over too quickly.
-This results in raised red patches and a silvery white buildup on the skin.
+Psoriasis is a genetically linked autoimmune disorder, often diagnosed with this chronic condition between 12 and 30 years.
+The condition causes skin cells to turn over too quickly, leading to raised red patches and a silvery white buildup on the skin.
 It can appear as other types of rashes, and it can progress to psoriatic arthritis.

-A study in the International Journal of Dermatology found that the colonization of Candida in people with psoriasis was significantly greater than the colonization in people without psoriasis.
+This 2018 review and meta-analysis of other studies totaling over 1,700 people found that the presence of Candida in people with psoriasis was significantly greater than in people without psoriasis.
+This may cause worsening psoriasis symptoms.

 Candida is a strain of fungus.
 It’s also referred to as yeast.
 If this fungus becomes too prevalent in your body, it can cause an infection.
 It’s likely that your body already has traces of this fungus.